South Africa Adventure Travel Guide: Ideas and Inspiration

 The history of South Africa is long and varied, with many bloody battles.
 The country contains some of the world’s oldest archaeological sites with fossils dating back 3 million years.
 In more modern terms, its colonial history began in 1652 when the Dutch East India Company established a rest-stop where Cape Town lies today.
 Settlers and colonizers included the British, and a group known as the Boers (the original Dutch, Flemish, German and French settlers) who eventually fought the British when diamonds and gold were discovered.
 Ultimately, South Africa gained independence and was declared a republic in 1961.
 Still, a system of apartheid (racial segregation) remained in place until the early 90’s and it was not until 1994 that this African nation elected its first black African president, the famous anti-apartheid activist Nelson Mandela.

-There are eleven official languages, plus 8 more non-official languages, recognized in South Africa travel, although English has emerged as the language of commerce and science.
+There are eleven official languages, plus 8 more non-official languages, although English has emerged as the language of commerce and science.
 In fact, a recent census discovered that Zulu, Xhosa and Afrikaans were the most common languages spoken in the home.
 With eleven official languages come an equal number of official names for South Africa!

 While the United Nations classifies South Africa as a middle-income country, and the per capita income is the 7th highest in Africa, it also has one of the highest rates of income inequality in the world, and this disparity between the have’s and the have-not’s classifies the country as a developing nation.
 While perhaps linked to education (or lack thereof), financial inequality has a direct correlation to race in South Africa, and racial tensions still run high.
 On a positive note, recent affirmative-action types of efforts have seen the slow emergence of a black middle class.

-Know before you go - Visitors travelling to South Africa must be in possession of a valid passport (with at least two blank pages remaining), sufficient funds to cover the duratinon of their stay, a return or onward ticket, and possibly yellow fever certificates if traveling through an affected area on a South Africa tour.
-Those holding a passport from the United States and many European countries do not require a visa for a short stay in the country, but all tourists should check with the South African embassy or consulate before traveling, to ensure that a visa or other documentation is not required.
+Know before you go - Visitors must be in possession of a valid passport (with at least two blank pages remaining), sufficient funds to cover the duration of their stay, a return or onward ticket, and possibly yellow fever certificates if travelling through an affected area.
+Those holding a passport from the United States and many European countries do not require a visa for a short stay in the country, but all tourists should check with the South African embassy or consulate before travelling, to ensure that a visa or other documentation is not required.

 The monetary unit is the South African Rand (ZAR) which equals 100 cents.
 The rand replaced the South African Pound when independence was declared in 1961, and the currency takes its name from Witwatersrand, the white water’s ridge” where the city of Johannesburg lies and where the majority of the country’s gold is found.

-Tourists should be mindful when traveling around South Africa, as much of the population, including the immigrant populations, live in poverty and rely on crime to survive.
+Tourists should be mindful when travelling throughout the country as much of the population, including the immigrant populations, live in poverty and some rely on crime to survive.
 The best way to avoid street crime is to stay away from the townships (slum-like suburbs), or only visit these areas on a guided tour.
-In addition to the usual big city precautions (don’t go anywhere alone after dark, be careful when using ATMs, conceal your wallet and passport…), visitors should educate themselves about other ways to remain safe in the areas of South Africa that they will be visiting.
+In addition to the usual big city precautions (don’t go anywhere alone after dark, be careful when using ATMs, conceal your wallet and passport).
+Visitors should educate themselves about other ways to remain safe in the areas of South Africa that they will be visiting.

 Whereas Johannesburg is the largest city, the executive capital of South Africa is Pretoria.
 Other seats of power include Bloemfontein (the judicial capital), and Cape Town (the legislative capital).

-Major international carriers arrive into the OR Tambo International Airport (JNB), the busiest airport on the African continent, and the Cape Town International Airport (CPT).
-Domestic flights are an excellent way to move around with the country, as distances are vast.
+Major international carriers arrive into the OR Tambo International Airport (JNB), the busiest airport on the African continent and the Cape Town International Airport (CPT).
+Domestic flights are an excellent way to move around the country, as the distances involved are vast.